codingforpleasure/customized-workspace/Ubuntu/useful-resources/nlp.md

 Word2Vec which feeds whole words into the neural network, FastText first breaks the words into several sub-words (or n-grams) and then feed them into the neural network.

+#### 4. ELMo - Embedding from Language Model (Brought by ALLenNLP)

+Character-level tokens are taken as the inputs to a bi-directional LSTM which produces word-level embeddings.
+Like BERT (but unlike the word embeddings produced by "Bag of Words" approaches, and earlier vector approaches such as Word2Vec and GloVe)

 #### Limitation of word Embeddings

 they don’t take into consideration the order of words in which they appear which leads to loss of syntactic and semantic understanding of the sentence.

 ## BERT (Bidirectional Encoder Representation from Transformer)